MarcinKilarski/Interactive-Website-Performance-Report/README.md

 4. Edit the report

    - If you are not in the "Edit mode".
 Move your mouse cursor to the top edge of the report window.
 Top navigation will appear.
 Then click a grey button that says "Edit".
 Now you can change every single thing in this report.
-   - Remove the "Client's Logo" placeholder.
+   - Remove the "Company's Logo" placeholder.
 Once removed, it should automatically disappear from all pages.
-   - Add your client's logo
+   - Add your company's or client's logo.
    - Add any branding that you want (e.g. your logo, contact details, change the colour theme, etc.)

 5. Check each page